perspective-community/perspective-summary/README.md

 # perspective-summary
-A `perspective-viewer` that provides summary statistics
+A `perspective-viewer` plugin that provides summary statistics.